 This page has been archived on the Web.

-Total annual expenditures for Travel, Hospitality and Conferences of the Canada School of Public Service are summarized below:
+Annual Expenditures for Travel, Hospitality and Conferences of the Canada School of Public Service

 three categories are related to travel, followed by a sub-total for the travel expenditures and then two more categories: hospitality and conference fees.
 Read to the right for the expenditures for the